imLinguin/comet/README.md

 environment for tracing the Communication Service calls (involving Proxifier and custom mitmproxy)

 Reverse engineered protobuf definitions are available here: https://github.com/Yepoleb/gog_protocols

+## Sponsoring

+If you want to contribute financially you can do so via my [Ko-Fi](https://ko-fi.com/imlinguin).
+You can also use any of the options to [support Heroic](https://heroicgameslauncher.com/donate)